andniz/moviesAPI/README.md

 with 400 Bad Request error.
 If the movie is not found through OMDBAPI, response status code should be 500 Internal Server Error.

 GET method returns a list of movies in the database.
+Providing the ordering parameter with a value of year or title will make the resulting JSON be sorted by the value.
+Providing the value with a minus sign before it (ie. -title, -year) will reverse the sorting.

 ### /comments
 Supports POST and GET methods.